Rishav-R03/resume/README.md

 ## 📈 Achievements

-- 🏆 Top 20 in Innovate You Techathon (250+ teams)
+- 🏆 Top 10 in Innovate You Techathon (250+ teams)
-- ✅ 250+ LeetCode problems solved, Top 40% in contests
+- ✅ 400+ LeetCode problems solved, Top 40% in contests
 - 🥇 GOLD badges in Python & SQL (HackerRank)
-- 📜 Certified in AI/ML, Cloud & Data Engineering (Udemy, Coursera)
+- 📜 Certified in Cloud & Data Engineering (Udemy, Coursera)
-- 👥 Led a team of 8 to conduct a tech club event
+- 👥 Led a team of 8 to conduct a microsoft technical club event.

 ---